italianpenty/appunti/LAB/JET WRITE UP HTB.md

 6) Analyze the email.php traffic and change the request to open a reverse shell
 ![[Pasted image 20230913121242.png]]
 ![[Pasted image 20230913121421.png]]
+7) Get a reverse shell and look on /home/leak.
+Download it locally and exploit